autrainer/autrainer/docs/source/usage/hydra_configurations.rst

 Shorthand Syntax
 ----------------

-For configurations that are not primitive types (e.g. numbers or strings) and are not included in the :ref:`defaults_list`, shorthand syntax is used to reduce the number of configuration files required.
+For configurations that are not primitive types (e.g., numbers or strings) and are not included in the :ref:`defaults_list`, shorthand syntax is used to reduce the number of configuration files required.
 Instead of a configuration file, shorthand syntax configurations can be either a string or a dictionary.